 Working out whether an employee is eligible for Statutory Sick Pay (SSP), how much they are entitled to, and how to record it can present itself as quite the challenge.
-That’s where FMP Global comes in.
-We are able to provide businesses and organisations with outsourced, part-managed bureau and complete-managed payroll solutions, undertaking the time-consuming paperwork and processes for you.
+That’s where IRIS FMP comes in.
+We are able to provide businesses and organisations with outsourced managed payroll solutions, undertaking the time-consuming paperwork and processes for you.

 What is Statutory Sick Pay?

 Statutory sick pay (SSP) is paid to employees who are too unwell and unable to work for a period of four days or more.
-Currently, the SSP rate for employees who are eligible is £94.25 per week, for up to 28 weeks.
-This statutory amount can be increased if an employer offers a sick pay scheme, however the SSP rate will never be any less that £94.25 per week.
+From April 6th, the SSP rate for employees who are eligible is £96.35 per week, for up to 28 weeks.
+This statutory amount can be increased if an employer offers a sick pay scheme, however the SSP rate will never be any less that £96.35 per week.